 - 1. The smoothing operator with a Filter-Scale of 2500 m is applied to the 30'' orography. - 2.
-The field from step 1 is interpolated to a reduced Gaussian linear grid corresponding to T7999 (i.e. with NGL = 8000). - 3.
+The field from step 1 is interpolated to a reduced Gaussian linear grid corresponding to T7999 (i.e. with NGL = 8000) and transformed to spectral space. - 3.
 To reduce the Gibbs phenomenon, a least square method is applied to constrain the curvature of the field, which is evaluated as the Laplacian of orography $\Delta h(s)$, where h is the terrain elevation and s is the horizontal coordinate.
 The following function is minimised